Cycling around Ljubljana

 Bike rental and guided cycling tours

-Ljubljana Tourism also offers several guided cycling city tours, such as Exploring Ljubljana by Bicycle, A Bicycle Tour through Plečnik’s Ljubljana and the Moustache Tour, a unique insight into the city's cultural heritage.
+Ljubljana Tourism also offers guided cycling tours, providing a unique insight into the city's cultural heritage.

 The city is best experienced by cyclists taking themed cycling paths, identified by easily noticeable blue markings.

-• A roundabout tour will take you from Fužine Castle, along the embankments on the river Ljubljanica, through the old town and to Špica Park.
+- Waterside route (Obvodna pot) will take you from Fužine Castle, along the embankments of the river Ljubljanica, through the old town and to Špica Park.

-The Trail of Remembrance and Comradeship is 33 kilometres long and encircles the entire city.
+- The unique Path of Remembrance and Comradeship (Pot spominov in tovarištva) is 33 kilometres long and encircles the entire city.
 This tree-lined path is meant for hikers and cyclists.
 You can take just parts of it or go all the way around.